-Even though the Affordable Care Act mandates that insurance companies cover basic treatment, including therapy and counseling, insurance may not cover every type of addiction treatment or medication.
-However, treatment centers may be able to offer affordable services even without insurance by lowering the fee or offering a payment plan.
+Even though the Affordable Care Act mandates that insurance companies cover basic rehab, including therapy and counseling, insurance may not cover every type of addiction treatment or medication.
+However, treatment centers may be able to offer affordable services even without insurance by lowering the fee or offering a rehab payment plan.
 Consider contacting a treatment center directly to find out whether these options are available.

 .
 Substance Abuse and Mental Health Services Administration.
 (2015).
 Detoxification and substance abuse treatment.
 Treatment Improvement Protocol (TIP) Series, No. 45.
 HHS Publication No. (SMA) 15-4131.
 Rockville, MD: Center for Substance Abuse Treatment.